-There are relationship issues within a family which can disrupt the ability of a grandparent to see their grandchild.
-If the parents are going through a contested divorce, even if it is as simple as an argument between family members grandparents can have time with their grandchildren limited or withheld altogether.
-Plymale & Dingus is an experienced Central Ohio firm that is skilled in assisting grandparents with visitation rights issues.
-We will work with you to identify the specific issues of your unique situation, and provide you with all of the legal options available to you.
+There are relationship issues within a family which can disrupt the ability of grandparents to see their grandchild.
+If the parents are going through a contested divorce, even if it is as simple as an argument between family members, grandparents can have time with their grandchildren limited or withheld altogether.
+Plymale & Dingus is an experienced central Ohio firm that is skilled in assisting grandparents with visitation rights issues.
+We will work with you to identify the specific issues of your unique situation and provide you with all of the legal options available to you.
 We will work to make sure you get to spend time with your grandchild.

-What Rights to Grandparents Have Under Ohio Law?
+What Rights Do Grandparents Have Under Ohio Law?

 Ohio law permits grandparents, in certain situations, to request judicial intervention to exercise companionship with a grandchild.
 Grandparents can request such intervention in the following instances: